 208.5 GRANTING OR DENIAL OF PERMIT

-The Chief of Police shall issue a transferee permit or deny the application within seven days of application for the permit.
-The Chief of Police shall provide an applicant with written notification of a denial and the specific reason for the denial.
+The Chief of Police shall issue a transferee permit or deny the application within 30 days of application for the permit.
 The permits and their renewal shall be granted free of charge (Minn.
 Stat. § 624.7131, Subd.
 5).